sprylab/purple-docs/source/dynamic_resources.rst

 ============

 Starting with version 2.6.0 app menu entries can be filtered by user roles.
 This is done by adding an ``access`` attribute to the ``navigationNode``.
-A complete list of roles and access expressions can be found in the :ref:`roles <entitlement-user-roles>` section.
+A complete list of roles and access expressions can be found below.
 If the ``access`` attribute is not set, then it defaults to the ``permitAll`` expression.

 .. toggle-box:: Example Login and logout based on roles